2022/23 Full-time Undergraduate course

 BTEC Extended Awards

-BTEC Level 3 QCF Extended Diploma in Construction or Engineering with overall award profile DDD.
+BTEC Level 3 QCF Extended Diploma in Construction, Engineering (Land Use and Surveying or Land Administration) or Applied Science with overall award profile DDD.

-BTEC Level 3 RQF National Extended Diploma in Construction or Engineering with overall award profile DMM.
+BTEC Level 3 RQF National Extended Diploma in Construction, Engineering (Land Use and Surveying or Land Administration) or Applied Science with overall award profile DMM.

 A levels with